In 2022, tuition for full-time students at Florida Career College - Houston was $21,500 a year.

-If these numbers seem daunting, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students pay way less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make theactual cost of attending college until you've finishing school and found a job.
+If this information makes going to college feel scary, remember, the "sticker price" of tuition doesn't always tell the full story.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theprice of collegefeel more doable until after graduation.

-Florida Career College - Houston is a private institution, so it has the same tuition for students from Texas as it does for students who live in other states.
+Florida Career College - Houston is a private institution, which means it has the same tuition for residents of Texas as it does for students who live in other states.

-Choosing an insitution where you qualify for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Take the time to check your state's guidelines for how to qualify for as an in-state resident.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on where you live.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to verify your state's guidelines for how to qualify for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be other criteria as well, depending on where you live.

 Florida Career College has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but should research private or Florida Career College-specific aid and scholarships.
+International students are not eligible for federal financial aid, but should research private or Florida Career College-specific aid and scholarships.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Florida Career College.

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Many schools have ways so that those who may struggle to participate because of cost can get help covering these fees.

-The cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+The total cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Will you need to pay to park on-campus?
+Is the campus walkable?
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.

-The location of a college or university can impact transportation costs.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area could be expensive, but cities may offer more buses, trains or affordable flights to actually get to school.
-Florida Career College - Houstonis located in a in Texas.
+On the other hand transportation in an urban area may be costly, but cities may offer more buses, trains and affordable flights to actually get to school.
+Florida Career College - Houstonis in a in Texas.

-Now, let’s look at the breakdown of all expenses, to get a better idea of what is really costs to go to Florida Career College.
+Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Florida Career College.

 |Total Estimated Costs|